topgyalgurung/cv/README.md

 ## Experiences

 ### 1. Cybersecurity Curriculum consultant at CUNY2X -Research Foundation at Hunter College
-* Adaapt various resources including CloudLab cloud and network security labs, the Codepath cybersecurity curriculum, and various CTFs into a possible Hunter course.
+* Adapt various resources including CloudLab cloud and network security labs, the Codepath cybersecurity curriculum, and various CTFs into a possible Hunter course.
 * Hunter CUNY2X seeks to combine projects from a few different sources into a cybersecurity extra curricular offering
+* Researched various cybersecurity curriculum resources & participated in 13 weeks Codepath CyberSecurity Course at Baruch College

 ### 2. Data Engineer Intern at Real Factors (now Acquired by 7Park Data)